Decision Guide

 Side by side

-| Dimension | External sales recruiter | In-house talent acquisition |
+| Dimension | Specialist intralogistics sales recruiter | In-house talent acquisition |

 |---|---|---|

-| Best fit | Senior commercial leadership and specialist GTM seats | Volume hiring, well-mapped roles, employer-brand-led pipelines |
+| Best fit | Senior commercial leadership and specialist solution-sales seats | Volume hiring, well-mapped roles, employer-brand-led pipelines |

-| Typical time to fill | 6 to 10 weeks (Director-level), 8 to 12 weeks (CRO / VP) | Variable: faster for known seats, slower for senior leadership |
+| Typical time to fill | 6 to 10 weeks for most senior commercial seats | Variable: faster for known seats, slower for senior leadership |

-| Cost model | Fixed retained fee per search, paid in stages | Internal headcount cost, often spread across the team |
+| Cost model | Two-payment retained fee: commitment deposit up front, completion fee on day 60 | Internal headcount cost, often spread across the team |

-| Confidential search | Standard practice; sanitised brief and named-employer messaging only late stage | Difficult to run from inside the business without leakage |
+| Confidential search | Standard practice, with a sanitised brief and named-employer messaging held back until late stage | Difficult to run from inside the business without leakage |

-| Market mapping | Targeted long-list across competitors and adjacent industries | Strong on inbound and known networks, thinner on passive senior talent |
+| Market mapping | Targeted long-list across competitors and adjacent intralogistics sub-sectors | Strong on inbound and known networks, thinner on passive senior talent |

 | Commercial screening | Two structured commercial screens before shortlist | Usually a single recruiter screen plus hiring-manager interview |

-| Accountability for the hire | Sixty-day shared-risk window: completion fee invoiced day 60 of employment | Internal accountability, no external guarantee |
+| Accountability for the hire | Sixty-day shared-risk window: completion fee invoiced on day 60 of employment | Internal accountability, no external guarantee |

 Our take